lioarce01/agentic-context-toolkit/docs/examples/index.md

 python examples/simple_rag.py
 ```

+Read through the script for guidance on substituting a real LLM provider, persistent storage, and stronger embedding model.

 ## Multi-LLM Strategy

-`examples/multi_llm_example.py` demonstrates how to route between multiple providers (OpenAI, Anthropic, LiteLLM/Ollama) while reusing the same ACT engine and storage backend.
+`examples/multi_llm_example.py` demonstrates how to route between multiple providers (OpenAI, Anthropic, LiteLLM/Ollama) while reusing the same ACET engine and storage backend.

 It highlights:

 - Creating provider instances with shared defaults.
-- Using ACT’s ranker and curator across heterogeneous models.
+- Reusing ACET's ranker and curator across heterogeneous models.
 - Collecting telemetry (token budgets, curated deltas) for each provider.

 ```bash
 python examples/multi_llm_example.py
 ```

 Both scripts are self-contained and rely only on the dependencies listed in `requirements.txt`.
-Review them as a starting point for production integrations.
+Use them as a starting point before wiring ACET into LangChain, LangGraph, or your own orchestration layer.